HugoTigre/pb-sec/readme.md

 directly in the operating system for this to work.
 For more on this please read the Kalium documentation.

 <a href="http://macappstore.org/libsodium/">Install libsodium in macos</a>

+# Usage

+Just instantiate ```EncryptionUtils```, manually or through DI, and look at the available methods and documentation.